 If you're a survivor of assault, sexual assault, sexual abuse, rape, or incest I understand it may be difficult to reach out for help.
 Clients seldom tell me in an initial intake or first session that they are survivors, although I usually sense if this is the case.
-Often individuals have buried the memory deep inside because they have not had the resources available to safely process the violation/s and begin to heal.
+Often individuals have buried the memory deep inside because they have not had the resources available to safely process the violations and begin to heal.
 As a licensed therapist treating survivors in CA, and as a coach working with survivors in San Francisco, it's important to me that you help determine when you're ready to begin working with the trauma, that you help to set the pace, and most importantly that you feel safe enough for healing to take place.
 You're welcome to share your story if you want, but I will never ask you to tell your trauma story in detail, it is not necessary to heal.

 All sexual trauma involves violation, a rupture of personal, emotional, sexual, and energetic boundaries.
 Whether you experienced sexual violence recently or many years ago you may not realize that the symptoms and issues you're struggling with now are related to the traumatic event.
 Symptoms of sexual assault may be psychological, emotional, and physical, and can include but are not limited to the following: